Faba Beans Weeds

 Tolerance of Differing Faba Bean Cultivars to Herbicide Residues

-Results showed that there was no difference in crop establishment, biomass, or yield between faba bean varieties for any of the herbicide residues assessed.
-Lontrel™ produced the highest crop biomass and yield reductions in 2017 and therefore, was not assessed in 2018 (Table 4).
-In 2018, there was no significant biomass or yield reductions among herbicides, but Everest® had higher visual crop injury than the other treatments and was lowest yielding amongst the treatments.
+Results showed no differences in crop establishment, biomass, or yield among faba bean varieties for any of the herbicide residues assessed.
+Lontrel™ produced the highest crop biomass and yield reductions in 2017 and, therefore, was not assessed in 2018 (Table 4).
+In 2018, there were no significant biomass or yield reductions among herbicides, but Everest® had higher visual crop injury than the other treatments and was the lowest yielding among the treatments.

 Table 4.
 Impact of herbicide treatments on crop biomass and yield compared to untreated check for 2018 and 2019